 WatchDental Sealants

-This video shows exactly how dental sealants are applied.
-The whole process takes just a few minutes per tooth: the tooth is cleaned and dried, a thin layer of liquid resin is brushed into the grooves, and a special light hardens it instantly.
-There's no drilling, no anesthesia, and no discomfort whatsoever.
+Watch the video to see exactly how dental sealants go on.
+Each tooth takes only a few minutes: it's cleaned and dried, a thin layer of liquid resin is brushed into the grooves, and a special light hardens it instantly.
+No drilling, no anesthesia, and no discomfort whatsoever.

-According to the American Dental Association, children with sealants have significantly fewer cavities in their back teeth than those without.
-The protective layer typically lasts 5–10 years and can be reapplied as needed.
-For most kids, this is one of the most evidence-based preventive treatments we offer — and it's far less expensive than treating the cavities sealants prevent.
+The American Dental Association reports that children with sealants get significantly fewer cavities in their back teeth than children without them.
+That protective layer typically lasts 5–10 years and can be reapplied as needed.
+For most kids it ranks among the most evidence-based preventive treatments we offer, and it costs far less than treating the cavities sealants prevent.

 Want the full story on Dental Sealants?